SmalsResearch/bePelias/README.md

 ```

 Notes about cardinalities:
 - An address could have 0, 1 or several boxes.
-But a box BeSt Id is always linked to a single (main) address
+But a box BeSt Id is always linked to a single (main) address;
-- A street could be "empty", without any address
+- A street could be "empty", without any address;
-- An address is linked to (exactely) one "Part of Municipality" in Wallonia, but not in other regions
+- An address is linked to (exactely) one "Part of Municipality" in Wallonia, but not in other regions.

 For the sake of readability, we drop datatypes in the following charts.